Quick & Easy Shrimp Chow Mei Fun

 How to Serve

 Shrimp Chow Mei Fun is delicious on its own, but it gets even better with the right sides!
-For a spicy kick, serve it with green chili sauceโtotally optional, of course.
-If you prefer a milder meal, just enjoy the bihun goreng as is.
-It’s flavorful enough to stand alone!
+For a spicy kick, try it with a green chili sauce, or keep it mild and enjoy the noodles just as they are โ theyโre flavorful enough to stand alone.

-One of the best things about this dish is how easy it is to pair.
-You can serve it alongside dim sum-style sides like xiu mai, deep-fried meatballs, or crispy fried shrimp balls.
-It also goes great with simple stir-fries like Green Beans with Garlic, Kikurage Chicken Mushroom Stir-Fry, or a comforting Pork and Broccoli Stir-Fry.
+For balance, pair it with something refreshing like pickled cucumber.
+You can also serve it alongside dim sum favorites such as Shao mai, crispy fried shrimp balls, or deep-fried meatballs.
+If youโre after a bigger spread, add simple stir-fries like Green Beans with Garlic, Kikurage Chicken Mushroom Stir-Fry, or a comforting Pork and Broccoli Stir-Fry.

 FAQs about Shrimp Chow Mei Fun